-of the minor during the fingerprinting procedure and when capturing a facial image.
-Member States shall not use coercion to compel the taking of fingerprints of minors.
-Detention of minors shall be prohibited.
-Presidency compromise proposal - alternative 1: Minors should not be coerced into giving their biometric data, except in duly justified circumstances that are permitted under national law and where, taking into account the age and maturity of the minor, certain degree of coercion is considered appropriate. alternative 2: Member States shall not use force to compel the taking of biometric data of minors.
+No form of force shall not be used against minors to ensure their compliance with the obligation to provide biometric data.
+However, where permitted by relevant Union or national law, and as a last resort a proportionate degree of coercion may be used against minors to ensure their compliance with that obligation.
+When applying such a proportionate degree of coercion, Member States shall respect the dignity and physical integrity of the minor.
 2. Where the enrolment of the fingerprints or facial image of a minor is not possible due to the conditions of the fingertips or face, Article 2(3) shall apply.
 Where the fingerprints or facial image of a minor are retaken, the Member State concerned shall proceed in accordance with paragraph 1 of this Article.
-Where a minor, in particular an unaccompanied or separated minor, refuses to give his or her fingerprints or a facial image and there are reasonable grounds for believing that there are child 2.
+Where a minor, in particular an unaccompanied or separated minor, refuses to give his or her fingerprints or a facial image and there are reasonable grounds for believing that there are child safeguarding or protection risks, as assessed by an official trained specifically to deal with minors, the minor shall be referred to the competent national child protection authorities, 2.
 Where the enrolment of the fingerprints or capturing the facial image of a minor is not possible due to the conditions of the fingertips or face, Article 2(4) shall apply.
 Where the fingerprints or facial image of a minor are retaken, the Member State concerned shall proceed in accordance with paragraph 1 of this Article.
-Where a minor, in particular an unaccompanied or separated minor, refuses to give their biometric data and there are reasonable grounds
+Where a minor, in particular an unaccompanied or separated minor, refuses to give their biometric data and there are reasonable grounds for believing that there are child safeguarding or protection risks, as assessed by an official trained specifically to take a minor's biometric data, the minor shall be referred to the competent national child protection authorities, the national referral mechanisms or both.